Eye Care Services

 We are able to correct your vision with different types of contact lenses.
 Your contact lens options may include lenses you change monthly, bi-weekly or disposable lenses called “dailies” where your lenses are replaced every day.

-There are even progressive contact lenses for those with multi-vision requirements.
+There are even Multi-Focal contact lenses for those with multi-vision requirements.

 Which Contact Lenses Are Best For You?

-During your exam, our eye doctor will fit new wearers with a pair of lenses that are comfortable, provides you with the best correction to your vision, and fits with the lifestyle you lead.
+During your exam, our eye doctor will fit new wearers with a pair of lenses that are comfortable, provide you with the best correction to your vision, and fit with the lifestyle you lead.

 After the exam, our eye doctor will fit you with a trial pair of contacts and have you wear them for a few days.
 In about a week, you’ll need a follow-up exam to make sure you have adjusted to your new lenses.